-Save Money, Improve Safety, and Achieve Compliance with Sage's IR Camera Services and Courses
+Save Money, Improve Safety, and Achieve Compliance with Sage's IR Camera Services

 Have a facility audit or inspection coming up?
 Sage can provide a trained thermographer to perform a quick facility survey that will identify any significant emission sources in time for you to correct them and avoid a costly citation.
 Sage is an industry leader in the application of infrared (IR) camera technology to find costly and dangerous leaks in hydrocarbon lines, natural gas lines, and processing equipment such as valves, flanges, connectors, gauges, pumps, and compressors, scrubbers, fin fans, tanks, and heat exchangers to name a few.